rdkcentral/firebolt-apis/requirements/governance.md

  - Determination of when to tag a new major version release of the Firebolt Requirements
  - Determination of when a sanctioned fork is warranted

 ### 4.4.
-Advisory Committee Members
+Advisory Board Members
-The Firebolt Advisory Committee is currently being formed and will be published soon.
+The Firebolt Advisory Board is currently being formed and will be published soon.

-Contact the `rdkcentral/firebolt-apis` maintainer, [Jeremy LaCivita](https://github.com/jlacivita), to submit proposals to the Advisory Committee.
+Contact the `rdkcentral/firebolt-apis` maintainer, [Jeremy LaCivita](https://github.com/jlacivita), to submit proposals to the Advisory Board.

 ### 4.5.
 Working Group
 Working Groups build consensus on requirements for Firebolt features or architectural solutions.
 They should ideally be three to five individuals spanning technical and product experts.
-Further recommendations on working group composition are left to the Advisory Committee.
+Further recommendations on working group composition are left to the Advisory Board.

 As new features are prioritized, Working Groups should be formed to gather and document requirements for those features.
-Working groups may be self-forming or selected by the Advisory Committee, but all working groups must have their membership reviewed and approved by the committee to ensure that they are well balanced.
+Working groups may be self-forming or selected by the Advisory Board, but all working groups must have their membership reviewed and approved by the board to ensure that they are well balanced.

-The Advisory Committee **MAY** appoint a Working Group Chair or instruct the Working Group to select a chair amongst themselves.
+The Advisory Board **MAY** appoint a Working Group Chair or instruct the Working Group to select a chair amongst themselves.

-The Working Group Chair is responsible for driving consensus and reporting back to the Advisory Committee
+The Working Group Chair is responsible for driving consensus and reporting back to the Advisory Board

 ### 4.6.
 Requirements Specification
 A Requirements Specification includes all details necessary for multiple, disassociated teams to build a consistent implementation of a feature, including API signatures, validation, and functionality, as well as functional and behavioral requirements of the feature that are not directly exposed by an API.